SBI Model – Learn About the Situation, Behaviour, Impact Model and How to Use it Effectively

 Too often feedback has been given like, ‘That’s great, thank you’.
 As a people manager saying thank you is good.
 It is even better if you say why.
 For example, ‘That’s great, thank you.
 It was good because the client loved it and will place another order’.
 If you tell people what they do well, they will do more of it.

-Applying the SBI Feedback Model
+Applying the SBI Model With Feedback

 Let’s look at each part of the SBI Feedback tool, and think about how to use it to structure feedback: